Site icon The Climate Clock

 A next Maunder deep minimum?

-There has been speculations about a possible upcoming next Maunder deep minimum and a new cold climate period.
+There have been speculations about a possible upcoming next Maunder deep minimum and a new cold climate period.

 A wavelet analyses of sunspots from 1620 estimated (Yndestad and Solheim 2017)